capensis/canopsis/sources/webcore/src/canopsis-next/tests/e2e/specs/05-widget/alarms-list/TESTCASES.md

     **Expected result**: the pop-up with all periodic behaviors is shown.

-## Item actions when the "Ack" feature is off.
+## Item actions when the "Ack" feature is on.

 * [ ] **The button "Declare ticket" reports an incident.**
     1. To find any element in the table where "Ack" feature is on.